Dejima: Trade policy

 For two hundred years, foreign merchants were generally not allowed to cross from Dejima to Nagasaki.
 Japanese civilians were likewise banned from entering Dejima, except interpreters, cooks, carpenters, clerks and yūjo ("women of pleasure") from the Maruyama teahouses.
 The yūjo were handpicked from 1642 by the Japanese, often against their will.
 From the 18th century, there were some exceptions to this rule, especially following Tokugawa Yoshimune's doctrine of promoting European practical sciences.
 A few Oranda-yuki ("those who stay with the Dutch") were allowed to stay for longer periods, but they had to report regularly to the Japanese guard post.
 Once a year the Europeans were allowed to attend the festivities at the Suwa-Shrine under escort.
 Sometimes physicians such as Engelbert Kaempfer, Carl Peter Thunberg, and Philipp Franz von Siebold were called to high-ranking Japanese patients with the permission of the authorities.
 (Note: In the context of Commodore Perry's "opening" of Japan in 1853, American naval expedition planners incorporated reference material written by men whose published accounts of Japan were based on first-hand experience.
 J. W. Spaulding brought with him books by Japanologists Engelbert Kaempfer, Carl Peter Thunberg, and Isaac Titsingh.)
-Starting in the 18th century, Dejima became known throughout Japan as a center of medicine, military science, and astronomy.
-Many samurai traveled there for "Dutch studies" (Rangaku).

 The Opperhoofd was treated like the representative of a tributary state, which meant that he had to pay a visit of homage to the shōgun in Edo.
 The Dutch delegation traveled to Edo yearly between 1660 and 1790, and once every four years thereafter.
 This prerogative was denied to the Chinese traders.
 The lengthy travel to the shogunal court broke the boredom of the Dutch stay, but it was a costly affair.
-Government officials told them in advance and in detail which (expensive) gifts were expected at the court, such as astrolabes, a pair of glasses, telescopes, globes, medical instruments, medical books, or exotic animals and tropical birds.

 In return, the Dutch delegation received some gifts from the shōgun.
 On arrival in Edo, the Opperhoofd and his retinue, usually his scribe and the factory physician, had to wait in the (長崎屋, Nagasakiya), their mandatory residence, until they were summoned at the court.
 During the reign of the somewhat eccentric shōgun Tokugawa Tsunayoshi, they were expected to perform Dutch dances and songs for the amusement of the shōgun after their official audience, according to Engelbert Kaempfer.
-But they also used the opportunity of their stay of about two to three weeks in the capital to exchange knowledge with learned Japanese and, under escort, to visit the town.

 Allegations published in the late 17th and early 18th century that Dutch traders were required by the Shogunate to renounce their Christian faith and undergo the test of treading on a fumi-e, an image of Jesus or Mary, are thought by modern scholars to be propaganda arising from the Anglo-Dutch Wars.